geoSkogen/bl-api-client/readme.txt

 fitting the preceding description should be reported as issues to the above GitHub repositories.

+If you are using the most recent version of this plugin and believe the dependencies still require updating for security reasons, follow these steps:

 ================================================================================
 HOW YOU DO THIS - User Documentation
 ================================================================================